AdobeDocs/experience-manager-65.en/help/sites-administering/sync.md

 To remove a publisher from the [Apache Sling Distribution Agent - Sync Agents Factory](#apache-sling-distribution-agent-sync-agents-factory), the distribution queue must be empty and quiet.

-* on author :
+* on author:

     * [Take user sync offline](#how-to-take-user-sync-offline)
-    * follow [step 7](#apache-sling-distribution-agent-sync-agents-factory) to remove the publisher from both server lists :
+    * follow [step 7](#apache-sling-distribution-agent-sync-agents-factory) to remove the publisher from both server lists:

         * `Exporter Endpoints`
         * `Importer Endpoints`